jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 ## Getting Started

 For the moment, disregard what is written below for this section.
 If you would like a demo build, follow the Set Up steps located in both the frontend and backend README.md files.
+Follow the instructions at the same time in a split terminal.

 Clone the Repo:
 - git clone https://github.com/jamespineiro/cs320-team-a-ardvark-.git